mlharaujo/mlharaujo.github.io/_pages/cv.md

 * 2018/2019: Postdoctoral Researcher
   * University of Hamburg
+  * Department of Mathematics
   * Part of the Research Training Group "Mathematics Inspired by String Theory and Quantum Field Theory"

 * 2019 - 2022: Postdoctoral Researcher
   * Instituto Superior Técnico, University of Lisbon
+  * Department of Mathematics
-  * Part of the "Higher Structures and Applications" research project.
+  * Part of the "Higher Structures and Applications" research project

+* August 2022 - January 2023: Research Associate
+  * University of Cambridge
+  * Department of Computer Science and Technology
+  * Part of the Cambridge Logical Structures Hub